hapostgres/pg_auto_failover/docs/security.rst

 when SSL is used and to ``allow`` when ``--ssl`` is not used.
 Here, we set ``--ssl-mode`` to ``validate-ca`` which requires SSL Certificates Authentication, covered next.

+The default ``--ssl-mode`` when providing your own certificates (signed by your trusted CA) is then ``verify-full``.
+This setup applies to the client connection where the server identity is going to be checked against the root certificate provided with ``--ssl-ca-file`` and the revocation list optionally provided with the ``--ssl-crl-file``.
+Both those files are used as the respective parameters ``sslrootcert`` and ``sslcrl`` in pg_autoctl connection strings to both the monitor and the streaming replication primary server.

 SSL Certificates Authentication
 -------------------------------